 Year 10 work experience student

 Each year we receive a large number of requests for work experience placements for Year 12 and Year 13 students.
 Whilst we endeavour to help, the number of opportunities are limited.
 We pass on all requests for placements to staff in the Department via our weekly bulletin, staff then respond directly to requests if they are able to help.
-Requests for Year 12 and Year 13 work experience should be made directly to the Biology HR Office.
+Requests for Year 12 and Year 13 work experience should be made directly to the Biology DMT Hub.

 The Department of Biology organises a series of Open Lectures each year which address important and topical biological subjects in a accessible manner suitable for lay audiences.